Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 </tr>
 <tr class="even">
 <td>optiga_crypt_hmac</td>
-<td><p>This operation performs hmac operation using a shared secret at OPTIGA™.</p>
+<td><p>This operation performs hmac operation using a shared secret at OPTIGA™ Trust M.</p>
-<p>If the length of input data can't be sent to OPTIGA™ in one transaction, then input data will be sent to OPTIGA™ in multiple fragments internally.</p>
+<p>If the length of input data can't be sent to OPTIGA™ Trust M in one transaction, then input data will be sent to OPTIGA™ Trust M in multiple fragments internally.</p>
 <p>Note: The shielded connection protection level with command protection is implicitly enabled if the Shielded connection is enabled.</p></td>
 </tr>
 <tr class="odd">
 <td>optiga_crypt_hmac_start</td>
 <td><p>This operation initiates hmac operation.</p>
 <ul>
-<li><p>If the length of input data can't be sent to OPTIGA™ in one transaction, then input data will be sent to OPTIGA™ in multiple fragments internally.</p></li>
+<li><p>If the length of input data can't be sent to OPTIGA™ Trust M in one transaction, then input data will be sent to OPTIGA™ Trust M in multiple fragments internally.</p></li>
 </ul>
 <p>Note: The shielded connection protection level with command protection is implicitly enabled if the Shielded connection is enabled.</p></td>
 </tr>
 <tr class="even">
 <td>optiga_crypt_hmac_update</td>
-<td><p>This operation performs hmac operation for the data provided using OPTIGA™.</p>
+<td><p>This operation performs hmac operation for the data provided using OPTIGA™ Trust M.</p>
 <ul>
-<li><p>If the length input data can't be sent to OPTIGA™ in one transaction, then input data will be sent to OPTIGA™ in multiple fragments internally.</p></li>
+<li><p>If the length input data can't be sent to OPTIGA™ Trust M in one transaction, then input data will be sent to OPTIGA™ Trust M in multiple fragments internally.</p></li>
 </ul>
 <p>Note: The shielded connection protection level with command protection is implicitly enabled if the Shielded connection is enabled.</p></td>
 </tr>
 <tr class="odd">
 <td>optiga_crypt_hmac_finalize</td>
-<td><p>This operation performs hmac operation for the data provided using OPTIGA™.</p>
+<td><p>This operation performs hmac operation for the data provided using OPTIGA™ Trust M.</p>
 <ul>
-<li><p>If the length of input data can't be sent to OPTIGA™ in one transaction, then input data will be sent to OPTIGA™ in multiple fragments internally.</p></li>
+<li><p>If the length of input data can't be sent to OPTIGA™ Trust M in one transaction, then input data will be sent to OPTIGA™ Trust M in multiple fragments internally.</p></li>
 </ul>
 <p>Note: The shielded connection protection level with command protection is implicitly enabled if the Shielded connection is enabled.</p></td>
 </tr>